mathewgomas-alfred/mathewgomas.io/general_concepts/colors/color_models.rst

 Grayscale
 ---------

-This color space only registers grey-values.
+This color space only registers gray values.
-This is useful, because by only registering grey values, it only needs one channel of information, which in turn means the image becomes much lighter in memory consumption!
+This is useful, because by only registering gray values, it only needs one channel of information, which in turn means the image becomes much lighter in memory consumption!

 This is useful for textures, but also anything else that needs to stay grayscale, like Black and White comics.